These Are the Rules You Have to Follow to Get Cast on ‘Fixer Upper’

 Next: The age limit you may not have considered

-5. You have to be at least 21 years old
+4. You had to be at least 21 years old

 For most Fixer Upper fans, this rule is no problem.
 Our apologies to precocious youngsters who have saved up their money and want to buy their first house in the Waco area, but Chip and Joanna can’t help you out until you’re legal.
 We have a feeling that this is a pretty standard rule in show business, so you may need to bide your time if you’re intent on having your moment in the HGTV spotlight.